 It can also happen that it’s the man who takes the judge role, and we have written plenty on male abuse with one-upping, jealous paranoia, signs of abusive relationships and the psychological breakdown of abusive men.

 However, most of the times, in most relationships, the woman will (subconsciously) work to make him into a provider for her and the family.

 There is no judgment in that, it’s simply how it is.

 This is also not to say that men should avoid being providers.

 Plenty of psychological research shows that married men are happier (Seligman, 2002).

 And men can also successfully date as providers, too.

-But both men and women will always be better off once they are aware of relationship power dynamics and of the conscious and subconscious tools each gender use for relationship control.
+But both men and women will always be better off once they are aware of relationship power dynamics and of the conscious and subconscious tools each gender use to win the sexual war.